yas-sim/openvino-visual-performance-demo/README.md

 # OpenVINO Visual Performance Demo Program

 ## Overview
 This is an OpenVINO performance demo program.
-This program shows inferencing performance visually on the screen so that the audience can get the performance of the system intuitively.
+This program shows inferencing performance visually on the screen so that the audience can get the performance of the system and OpenVINO intuitively.
 The proram supports simple image classification models.

 ![screen-shot](./resources/screen-shot.png)